top of page

 Agate Housing & Services

-Agate provides emergency shelter for adults, as well as free showers and public meals at their downtown location 7 days a week.
-Additionally, Agate provides short term rental assistance for LGBTQ families experiencing homelessness.
+Agate provides emergency shelter for adults, as well as free showers and public meals at their downtown location.
+They also offer documentation services such as ID support and birth certificate replacement applications.

 Align Mpls

-Provides an emergency rental assistance program for Minneapolis renters who are not eligible for county rental assistance.
+Align Mpls' Emergency Rental Assistance Program provides rental assistance in cases of short-term financial crisis to Minneapolis tenants who are not eligible for county rental assistance.

 Community Action Partnership Emergency Rental Assistance